-The City anticipates approximately \$1,659,422 will be available to fund approved proposals for this RFP in 2021-2022.
-Programs awarded funds through this open competitive application process will enter into two-year (2021-2022) contracts with the City.
-Funding period for year one will be July 2021 to February 2022; funding period for year two will be March 2022 to December 2022.
+The City anticipates approximately \$1,500,000 will be available to fund approved proposals for this RFP in 2023 and in 2024.
+Programs awarded funds through this open competitive application process will enter into two-year (2023-2024) contracts with the City.
 Funding is contingent upon taxes collected and award amounts may be reduced if revenue is less than anticipated.
 Funding for year two is also contingent on satisfactory contract performance in year one.
 Funding requests of less than \$5,000 will not be considered.